 1967 marks the year that Stella really begins to explore the possibilities of printmaking.

 Stella was on the forefront of the revival of American printmaking and inspired/test-drove new innovations at studios like Gemini and Petersburg Press.

-This work was a part of the "Ten from Leo Castelli" portfolio which included prints by Jasper Johns, Andy Warhol, Donald Judd and Robert Rauschenberg to mention a few.
+This work was a part of the "Ten from Leo Castelli" portfolio which included prints by Jasper Johns, Andy Warhol and Donald Judd to mention a few.

 Stella's work references many of the key developments or movements in post-war American painting; geometric abstraction, color field painting and Minimalism.

 This is a fantastic example of his work and ideal for a new collector or a seasoned buyer.

 Questions about this piece?
 Contact us or call +1.416.704.1720